prometheusresearch/baseline-codebase/src/rex.instrument/doc/common_instrument_definition.rst

 This identifier is a string that adheres to the following restrictions:

-* Consists of one or more of the following characters
+* Consists of two or more of the following characters

   * Lowercase latin alphabetic characters ("a" through "z"; Unicode 0061 through 007A)
   * Uppercase latin alphabetic characters ("A" through "Z"; Unicode 0041 through 005A)
+  * Underscore characters ("_"; Unicode 005F)

+* The last character is not an underscore.
 * Cannot be the identifier of one of the `Base Types`_